jacuniadev/Backend/TOS.md

     for any bugs or other issues that may occur and is not intended for use in a production environment.

-9. Do not liter the database by submitting the same data multiple times.
+9. Do not litter the database by submitting the same data multiple times.

 10. Do not use our services for illegal activities.